Simplyvoda/Simplyvoda/README.md

 ### Hi there 👋, my name is Vodina

 I am a software engineer currently in Nigeria.
 I am passionate about web technologies , my favourite language to work with is JavaScript ! :smiley:
-- 🔭 I’m currently working on this page, updating it through my learning journey at ALX and Altschools Africa.
 - 👯 I’m looking to collaborate on **Open source projects**
 - 📫 How to reach me: **efem.vodina@gmail.com**
 - 😄 Pronouns: She/her